3. Filtering Orders#

 Value 1: Current Node > Input Data > JSON > orderStatus →

-To select this value, click on the wheel icon “Add Expression” on the right side of the Value 1 field.
+To select this value, click the Expression tab on the right side of the Value 1 field.

 An expression is a string of characters and symbols in a programming language that represents a value depending upon its input.
 In n8n workflows, you can use expressions in a node to refer to another node for input data.
 In our example, the IF node references the data output by the HTTP Request node.

 Make sure to select the correct data type (boolean, date & time, number, or string) of the referenced data in Add Condition.

 Now execute the IF node and have a look at the resulting data, which should look like this: